 Then, why “Lincoln’s” Inn?
 Tradition has it that the name comes from Henry de Lacy, third Earl of Lincoln (d.
 1311) whose own house was nearby and may have been patron of the Inn.
 Tradition is not to be entirely gainsaid and indeed the Earl’s arms form part of the Inn’s arms, but it is more likely that the name came from Thomas de Lincoln, one of the serjeants at law (senior practitioners, before the days of QCs) during the fourteenth century.

 You can read more on all aspects of the Inn, past and present, in the beautifully produced book, A Portrait of Lincoln's Inn - sadly,now out of print, though a copy can be viewed in the Library (members only).
-A small colour brochure, An Introduction to Lincoln’s Inn, originally written by the late Sir Robert Megarry, is also available from the Treasury Office.
+A small colour brochure, An Introduction to Lincoln’s Inn, originally written by the late Sir Robert Megarry, is available from the Treasury Office.